 - While it's heating, cut rounds of pie dough about 4 inches across.

-- Add 1 tablespoon of apples to one half of the circle leaving a ½ inch border.
+- Add 1 to two tablespoons of apples to one half of the circle leaving a 1/2 inch border.
 Do not overfill.

 - Wet your fingers in some water around the border of your circle.
 Fold in half to created a semi-circle shape.